romainsdatascience/romainsdatascience.github.io/_posts/2020-04-10-BreastCancerWisconsin.md

 ![png](/images/BreastCancerWisconsinFinal_files/BreastCancerWisconsinFinal_25_0.png)

-The mean of the observations in most independant variable differs following the classes.
-For some of the independant variables, the interquartile in each class does not even overlap which can be use to distinguish the two classes by a classification model.
+The mean of the observations in most independent variable differs following the classes.
+For some of the independent variables, the interquartile in each class does not even overlap which can be use to distinguish the two classes by a classification model.

 ```python